chiragpatil-lp/AIML-COE-Web-App/frontend/docs/DEPLOYMENT.md

 ### Workflow Doesn't Trigger

 **Solutions**:
-1. Check if workflow file is in `.github/workflows/` directory
+1. **Check workflow location**: Must be in repository root `.github/workflows/`, NOT `frontend/.github/workflows/`
 2. Verify YAML syntax is correct
 3. Ensure push is to `main` branch
-4. Check repository Actions are enabled
+4. Check repository Actions are enabled in Settings → Actions

 ### Image Push Fails